yuraxdrumz/blog/source/_drafts/The-Linux-Scheduler-For-Developers.md

 Lately, I took a deep dive into how the OS handles the scheduling of threads (tasks).
 I found out the scheduler is not trivial at all and has a lot of interesting features we, as developers, can advantage of or at least keep in the back of our minds.

+## What is a scheduler
+The scheduler is the component of the kernel that selects which process to run next.
+There are two types of schedulers:

+  - `preemptive` - the scheduler decides when a process is to cease running and a new process is to resume running (context switching)
+  - `cooperative` - a process does not stop running until it voluntary decides to do so

-### Why CFS ?
+## Why CFS ?
 The CFS came to life following a well studied classic scheduling algorithm called `weighted fair queuing`, originally invented for packet networks.
 The CFS uses a red-black tree data strcuture, which we will cover in the next section.
 The CFS has a scheduling complexity of O(log N), where N is the number of tasks in the runqueue.
 Choosing a task can be done in constant time, but reinserting a task after it has run requires O(log N) operations.

-### Red-Black Tree
+## Red-Black Tree
-### Timeslices
+## Timeslices
-### Priorities
+## Priorities
-### Context switching
+## Context switching
-### Conclusion

-The scheduler is the component of the kernel that selects which process to run next.
-There are two types of schedulers:

-  - `preemptive` - the scheduler decides when a process is to cease running and a new process is to resume running (context switching)
-  - `cooperative` - a process does not stop running until it voluntary decides to do so

-### Cooperative
-Now, let's say we had a `cooperative` scheduler, 1 core available and 50 single threaded applications running.
-That would mean we have `1 thread * 50 applications = 50 threads` running.
-Our pc would have one app working and everything else stuck, which is neither efficient nor good user experience.
-That is why modern OS's use a `preemptive` scheduler.

-### Preemptive
-When the scheduler decides to switch context to another thread, In Linux, each process receives a timeslice and a priority:
-   - `timeslice` - the maximum time a process can run before being replaced by another process
-   - `priority` - a number that represents the prioirty of the process running.
-Linux has a `nice` value (from -20 to 19) for standard priority and it has a `real-time` value (from 0 to 99) for higher priority, like I/O from the user

 A context switch can occur on several conditions:
   - When a processes timeslice reaches 0
   - Hardware interrupt
   - Transition between the user mode and kernel mode

+## Conclusion